svgeesus/ondesModulaire/nasilard/readme.md

 ## Input voltage conditioning to unipolar

 See Application Note snoaa35a for split voltage divider with clamp.
 Input series resistor R1a 70k and zener diode to ground gives max -600mV; then R1b 20k series and R2 10k to gnd reduces this to -200mV.
 Positive 10V becomes +1V meanwhile.
+Might be a bit low for the slope detector?

+Or, inverting op-amp mix input tri with +5V (rough, 5V rail is ok) and overall gain 0.5ish to give 0 to -5V signal, then second inverting stage to restore positive signal.

 Could either condition input, or condition output of comparator.